tarexveff/rhel-bootc-plus-flightctl/README.md

 their updates, easing the amount of resources necessary to maintain a disparate fleet of edge devices.

-This demo shows an edge device completely changing it's workload and filesystem configuration both by switching to a different bootable container image from the one that's currently running and by patching a sound issue.
-This demo illustrates that in a very visual and audible way where multiple bootable container images are built and then swapped to the edge device.

-To make this interesting, this demo runs the open source FlightGear flight simulator on an edge device using RHEL Image Mode.
-The simulator will run in kiosk mode with a session for an unprivileged user.
-A privileged user will also be configured on the edge device to enable switching the bootable container image.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest